Deer Hunt for Hunters with Disabilities

 - Full deer camp breakfasts following the Saturday and Sunday morning hunts.

-Hunters are responsible for transportation to the hunt base camp located at the WRPCO office at the Petenwell Dam near Necedah, WI; their lodging, remaining weekend meals, personal equipment, license and deer processing.
+Hunters are responsible for transportation to the hunting base camp located at the WRPCO office at the Petenwell Dam lodging, remaining weekend meals, personal equipment, hunting license and deer processing.
 Hunters can use any firearm authorized for deer hunting in Wisconsin (e.g., rifle, shotgun, black powder, or handgun) for the deer hunt.